 Currently, the autonomous license to drive Nevada’s freeways requires a person to ride in the driver’s seat in case human intervention is required.
 Time will tell if these autonomous vehicles will actually make our roads safer.

 Have you been involved in a truck accident in the Austin area?
-Call the experienced truck accident professionals at TK Injury Lawyers.
+Call the experienced personal injury professionals at TK Injury Lawyers.
 An attorney is always available at 512-910-2000 to provide a free initial consultation and case evaluation.